ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/python-programming-abstraction.md

       logic, function invocation, and function recursion in a way that passes the function's test suite, works efficiently, and conveys the intended function's purpose in a Pythonic fashion.
-    - Correctly uses data structures such as lists and dictionaries in a way that passes the test suite, works efficiently, and conveys the intended purpose of the function in a Pythonic fashion.
+    - Correctly uses a data structure like a dictionary in a way that passes the test suite, works efficiently, and conveys the intended purpose of the data structure.
     - Correctly performs file and console input and output, ensuring that all input and output is displayed and stored correctly, is not corrupted, and is processed efficiently.